cwpearson/hugo-cwpearson/content/post/20220622-twitter/index.md

 +++

-I'm not much of a Tiwtter afficionado, which is probably why I prefer to use the following search string:
+I'm not much of a Twitter afficionado, which is probably why I prefer to use the following search string:

 ```
 filter:follows -filter:replies -filter:"RT @"